Adaptavist/bitbucket-pipelines-runner/README.md

 This is my first attempt a developing a CLI tool using Golang, so please bare with me.

-The runner has been developed because of limitation within BitBucket pipelines, there is no native support in the YAML spec for triggering other piplines, while the [Trigger pipeline](https://bitbucket.org/atlassian/trigger-pipeline/src/main/) pipe fills the lack of the native support, it can add an incredible about of noise to your pipelines and doesn't send the output to the triggering pipeline, you must click through to it.
+The runner has been developed because of limitation within BitBucket pipelines, there is no native support in the YAML spec for triggering other piplines, while the [Trigger pipeline](https://bitbucket.org/atlassian/trigger-pipeline/src/main/) pipe fills the lack of the native support, it can add an incredible amount of noise to your pipelines and doesn't send the output to the triggering pipeline, you must click through to it.

 ## Notes